KrotosBenjamin/KrotosBenjamin.github.io/pages/lab_manual.md

 system.
 Northwestern has an enterprise licence that so that all lab members can have a free account.
 Getting access and training is part of [*On-boarding*](#getting-started-in-the-heart-gen-lab).
-LabArchives is required for wet-lab trainees (and hybrid wet/dry trainees) and serves as a secondary notebook for dry-lab work to capture project notes that live outside GitHub.
+LabArchives is required for hybrid wet/dry trainees and serves as a secondary notebook for dry-lab work to capture project notes that live outside GitHub.